 In Arkansas, these forms of joint ownership are available:

 In Arkansas, you can add a "payable-on-death" (POD) designation to bank accounts such as savings accounts or certificates of deposit.
-You still control all the money in the account -- your POD beneficiary has no rights to the money, and you can spend it all if you want.
+You still control all the money in the account—your POD beneficiary has no rights to the money, and you can spend it all if you want.
 At your death, the beneficiary can claim the money directly from the bank, without probate court proceedings.

 Arkansas lets you register stocks and bonds in transfer-on-death (TOD) form.
 People commonly hold brokerage accounts this way.
 If you register an account in TOD (also called beneficiary) form, the beneficiary you name will inherit the account automatically at your death.
 No probate court proceedings will be necessary; the beneficiary will deal directly with the brokerage company to transfer the account.

 Arkansas allows you to leave real estate with transfer-on-death deeds.
 These deeds are also called beneficiary deeds.
 You sign and record the deed now, but it doesn't take effect until your death.
 You can revoke the deed or sell the property at any time; the beneficiary you name on the deed has no rights until your death.
+Ark.
+Code Ann. § 18-12-608.

 Arkansas allows transfer-on-death registration of vehicles.
 If you register your vehicle this way, the beneficiary you name will automatically inherit the vehicle after your death.
 No probate court proceeding will be necessary.
+You can only name one beneficiary on each title with this method.